Would you believe me if I told you this wasn’t my first time?

 The next morning I became giddy all over again as I checked out the amenities, which were all the more impressive after a week on a cramped ship.
 My room had its own living room, complete with a television, coffee maker, and a real working fireplace.

 The view from the windows overlooked the Pigeon Valley.
-And my room had a heated mattress pad, perfect for the unexpected cold front, while the bathroom had heated towel racks, slippers and a rainforest shower head.
+And my room had a heated mattress pad, perfect for the unexpected cold front, while the bathroom had heated towel racks, slippers, and a rainforest shower head.
 I literally started laughing out loud from being so happy to shower off the last twelve-plus hours of travel.

 The next morning, I was served a full breakfast, despite being only one of three guests in the hotel.
 The staff lent me a fleece jacket, as I had only packed a thin hoodie.
 They arranged my airport transfer and even set wake up calls for my early morning tours.
-They even let me hang out for the afternoon before my flight, where I sat soaking up sun with the cats, reading in the lobby, and chatting with one of the employees who was around my age.

-Set on the hill in Uchisar, one of the towns of Cappadocia, the hotel was within walking distance of restaurants, ATMs and all the essentials.
+Set on the hill in Uchisar, one of the towns of Cappadocia, the hotel was within walking distance of restaurants, ATMs, and all the essentials.
 If you have any preconceived ideas about how the staff of hotels should be on hand at all times to wait on you, you have another thing coming.

 I read reviews about how the staff was slow, but I like to think of it as “Turkey time.”
 There are less than ten employees, but they all remember you within a few hours.
 Staying at Taskonaklar was much more like staying at a family’s house than staying in a traditional hotel.